jessepav/lacygoill-wiki-backup/terminal/database.md

 ##
 # Pitfalls
-## `$ infocmp` doesn't display the custom capabilities set via the tmux option 'terminal-overrides'!
+## `$ infocmp` doesn't display the capabilities set via the tmux option 'terminal-overrides'!

 Those are part of a db internal to tmux.
 To view them, run `$ tmux info`.